Banjarbaru

 Banjarbaru is the capital city of South Kalimantan, one of the provinces in Indonesia.
 It is located 35 km southeast of Banjarmasin, the largest city of the province.
-The city had a population of 199,627 as of the 2010 Census, and 253,442 at the 2020 Census, and the official population estimate (as at mid 2021) is 258,750.
-The town of Martapura lies immediately to the north of Banjarbaru, and in effect constitutes an extension of the city.
+The city had a population of 199,627 as of the 2010 Census, and 253,442 at the 2020 Census, and the official population estimate (as at mid 2024) was 285,546 (comprising 143,255 males and 142,291 females).
+The large town of Martapura, with 158,186 inhabitants in 2024 (in Martapura and Martapura Timur Districts), lies immediately to the north of Banjarbaru in Banjar Regency, and in effect constitutes an extension of the city.
 The second largest city in the province after Banjarmasin, it is also part of Banjarbakula metropolitan area.

 History

 Etymology

 Banjarbaru was previously only a temporary name used by governor Dr. Murdjani to differentiate it from Banjarmasin, as "baru" means "new" in Indonesian.
 However, the name stuck between people living there and gradually became official name of the city.
 Banjarbaru previously consisted of a series of hills known as Mount Apam.